dominodatalab/domino-research/checkpoint/README.md

 ## Why

+Checkpoint provides a 'pull request for Machine Learning' workflow that enables better governance for model registries.
+This process, which we are calling _Promote Requests_, lets data scientists request that a model version be promoted to a deployment stage (e.g. Staging or Production).
+Team members can then review this request with any changes in parameters and metrics highlighted.
+Once the request is approved, the model stage is updated in the model registy.

+This process means you can trust that the model tagged Production is really meant for production.
+This, in turn, means you can (and should!) automatically update your model hosting infrastructure when a new model version is promoted - turning your registry into a declarative source-of-truth.
+We built :bridge_at_night: [Bridge](https://github.com/dominodatalab/domino-research/tree/main/bridge) to do exactly this.

 ## Quick Start

-Checkpoint proxies your existing Mlflow registry and augments it with approval functionality.
+Checkpoint proxies your existing Mlflow registry and augments it with the Promote Request workflow.
-So, to run checkpoint, you point it at your existing registry and then access the registry through checkpoint.
+You run checkpoint by pointing it at your existing Mlflow registry.
+You then access your registry + Promote Requests via checkpoint.

+### Setup

-I.E, when you run the command below, you will be able to access the registry hosted at `YOUR_MLFLOW_REGISTRY_HOST` by visiting `localhost:5000` (assuming you are running docker locally).
+When you run the command below, you will be able to access the registry hosted at `YOUR_MLFLOW_REGISTRY_HOST` by visiting `localhost:5000`.
+This is great way to take checkpoint for a test drive.
+If you don't have an Mlflow registry handy, checkout our 5-min guide for setting one up in AWS.

 ```bash
 docker run -it \